screetsec/BruteSploit/README.md

 # Brutsploit

-BruteSploit is a collection of method for automated Generate, Bruteforce and Manipulation wordlist with interactive shell That can be used during a penetration test to enumerate and offensive  .
+BruteSploit is a collection of method for automated Generate, Bruteforce and Manipulation wordlist with interactive shell.
+That can be used during a penetration test to enumerate and offensive  .

 ### Donate